meili-NG/meiliNG.js/INSTALL.md

-## Meiling Admin Configuration
+## meiliNG Admin Configuration

 # The tokens (comma separated) for accessing Administrator endpoints: /v1/admin
 # > These can also be used for Basic Authorization by putting base64-ed username:password format
 ADMIN_TOKENS="HakureiShrine,HongMeiling"

 # Allowed Admin Frontend URLs (comma separated)
-# > These are the frontend URLs for administration (the app admin faces when using meiling)
+# > These are the frontend URLs for administration (the app admin faces when using meiliNG)
 # > These configurations are used for CORS setting of /v1/admin endpoints
 ADMIN_FRONTEND_URLS="https://frontend-1.meili.ng,https://frontend-2.meili.ng,http://also.with.ports:3000"